Directed by Roger Corman

 There are a number of ways I could introduce the Gothic horror films of American International Pictures, briefly the dominant strain of horror cinema in the English-speaking world.
 I'll probably eventually wind up going with "all of them," though perhaps the simplest way to explain what they were is by reference to the transatlantic success of Britain's Hammer Studios during the late 1950s, which had revived the Gothic mode of horror (effectively reviving horror as a genre unto itself) with a pair of remakes of Universal horror properties that, legally, Universal couldn't actually claim as its "property," namely The Horror of Dracula and The Curse of Frankenstein.
 Given AIP's infamy as a trend-chasing schlock factory (an institutional tendency that would only accelerate during the onrushing decade), that would probably be sufficient to explain their own turn toward Gothic horror in the first year of the 1960s.
 It would not, however, come close to explaining why the AIP Gothics were so damned good.
 There were (or would be) three studios that became synonymous with horror during the 60s.
 AIP was one of them.
 The second, Hammer, I've mentioned, and the third was Amicus Productions, which also kicked off the 60s with horror, even somewhat-Gothicky horror, with The City of the Dead (though that's technically a "Vulcan" film, and horror under the Amicus brand name wouldn't come till 1965).
 Now, I have a terrible affection for Amicus, and Hammer, well, Hammer has its charms (not least history's most reliable run of mummy movies); both made undemanding pictures in their respective idiom, and while I've seen about half of Amicus's movies and nowhere near all of Hammer's prodigious output, not many seem to be bad.
 Yet to compare either studio to AIP, at least in the early 60s, isn't even really a competition.

-The reasons behind that only have a little to do with AIP executives James H. Nicholson and Samuel A. Zarkoff, and only because they said "yes" to one of their producers, who was also probably their best director in 1960—I'm sure that could be disputed, but I've never once seen any alternative forwarded—and that was the man, the myth, the etc., the one and only Roger Corman.
-But not the Corman you'd immediately think of: not the king of B-movies as the head of New World a decade down the line, nor the Corman who seems to have directed every third 50s-vintage AIP movie to pop up on Mystery Science Theatre 3000 (though I even have a certain fondness for some of those).
+The reasons behind that only have a little to do with AIP executives James H. Nicholson and Samuel A. Zarkoff, and only because they said "yes" to one of their producers, who was also probably the best director still at the company in 1960, and who would not subsequently be surpassed—the man, the myth, the etc., the one and only Roger Corman.
+But not the Corman you'd immediately think of: not the king of B-movies as the head of New World a decade down the line, nor the Corman who seems to have directed every third 50s-vintage AIP movie to pop up on Mystery Science Theatre 3000 which usually weren't quite as good as Bert I. Gordon's (though I nonetheless retain a fondness for some of them).
 I don't like to think of any maker of art ever ceasing to be, at heart, an artist—there are easier and more certain ways to make money than by making movies—so don't take that the wrong way, as any kind of dismissal, even of his mercenary late period.
 And even so, in 1960 Corman was still relatively young, and still had ambitions beyond optimizing any given film's ratio of violence to breasts.
 His big ambition then—his dream project—was to tackle that promethean figure of American horror literature, Edgar Allan Poe, specifically Poe's "The Fall of the House of Usher."

 1957's The Undead had prefigured the prospect of a solemn, psychology-inspired horror period piece for Corman, but he'd been obliged to compromise with a rewritten (and dumber) script, and the result barely makes for a decent episode of MST3K.
 But half a dozen or more films later (Corman was, let's say, prolific), he'd get his chance at a classier brand of horror than AIP had heretofore approached, so classy that the 80 minute movie he made has an overture, possibly because even at his very best Corman had a lot of the pastiche artist in him.
 Nevertheless, he managed to wheedle and cajole Nicholson and Zarkoff into authorizing not only an adaptation of Poe's short story, but a budget around double that of any other AIP film to date, with comparatively luxuriant sets, CinemaScope, and even Eastmancolor.
 If it didn't outright save the company, whose niche of low-budget black-and-white exploitation films was in the process of dying out, it certainly opened up a whole new chapter of their success: House of Usher (my copy, of course, says The Fall of the House of Usher, but it was distributed in America under the punchier title, and I almost prefer it) was an enormous hit for any movie in its weight-class, earning $1.4 million on an investment of barely a fifth of that.
 That $300,000 was high-budget for AIP suggests the kind of movies they had been making.
 But, apocryphally, fully one-sixth of that went to the man who was even more essential to AIP's newfound breakout success than Corman was: Vincent Price.